marskar/biof309_fall2018/README.md

 Homework
 --------

-This semester we are continuing our freefrom approach to homework assignments.
+This semester we are continuing our free-from approach to homework assignments.
 The due dates below are guidelines.
 By the end of the semester, you must complete at least one career track or at least two skills tracks on [DataCamp](https://www.datacamp.com/tracks/career).
 The DataCamp career tracks include the [Python Path on PluralSight](https://www.pluralsight.com/paths/python).
 Pick DataCamp if you want to focus on *Data Analysis* and *Machine Learning*.
 Choose Pluralsight if are interested in *Object-Oriented Programming* and *Test-Driven Development*.

 This will take 28-67 hours total to complete, depending on which you choose to do.